UPDATED 5 JANUARY 2021

 What we need you to do if you're visiting one of our clinics

-NSW Health has advised that all health workers must wear face masks if they are within 1.5 metres of patients.
-You will also be required to wear a mask during your visit to a Genea clinic in NSW.
-This includes for general visits, consultations, monitoring and procedures.
-Genea takes the safety of our patients and staff seriously and unfortunately if you are not wearing a mask you will not be permitted into a NSW clinic.
+These rules are in place for general visits, consultations, monitoring and procedures.
+Genea takes the safety of our patients and staff seriously and unfortunately if you are not wearing a mask you will not be permitted into the clinics mentioned above.

 - You will be provided with a surgical mask and Department of Health COVID-19 Factsheet;